SQream/sqream_docs/getting_started/hardware_guide.rst

 For clustered scale-out installations, SQream relies on NAS storage.
 For stand-alone installations, SQream relies on redundant disk configurations, such as RAID 5, 6, or 10.
 These RAID configurations replicate blocks of data between disks to avoid data loss or system unavailability.

 SQream recommends using enterprise-grade SAS SSD or NVMe drives.
 For a 32-user configuration, the number of GPUs should roughly match the number of users.
-SQream recommends 1 Tesla A100 GPU or H100 per 2 users, for full, uninterrupted dedicated access.
+SQream recommends 1 Tesla A100 / H100 or L40S GPU per 2 users, for full, uninterrupted dedicated access.